ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 1. show two columns of tea cards side by side on an iPad
 1. expand the columns to four on even wider screens, such as an iPad in landscape mode or our desktop

 Enter the <a href="https://ionicframework.com/docs/layout/grid" target="_blank">responsive grid</a>.
-By default, the resonsive grid shows rows containing 12 columns.
+By default, the responsive grid shows rows containing 12 columns.
 Elements within the rows can be contained either within a single column or spread across multiple columns allowing for a very flexible layout within the row.

 In our case we want to show at most four columns of cards per row for high resolution tablets.
 As the form factor changes, we want the number of columns to change.
-On lower resolution tablets we would like to display only two columns per row, and on phone resoutions we would like just a single column of cards.
+On lower resolution tablets we would like to display only two columns per row, and on phone resolutions we would like just a single column of cards.
 Luckily, there are some simple mechanisms in place that will allow us to do that, but first let's think about how we want the grid to work at the highest resolutions and then express that in some tests.

 First, we no longer need the test that expects the content of our "#container" so remove that test case.

-Let's lay this test out for our current mock data (which has seven teas), and our highest resoution layout, which will have four teas per row, so our layout will result in two rows, the first with four columns and the second with three columns.
+Let's lay this test out for our current mock data (which has seven teas), and our highest resolution layout, which will have four teas per row, so our layout will result in two rows, the first with four columns and the second with three columns.
 We will need tests like this:

 ```typescript
 describe('with seven teas', () => {